Centralized Scheduling and Curriculum

 Procedure

-The Director of Curriculum, Assessment, and Scheduling recommends additions, deletions, and modifications of articulation agreements to the President of Arizona Western College.
+The Executive Director of Centralized Scheduling, Assessment, Curriculum, & Special Projects recommends additions, deletions, and modifications of articulation agreements to the President of Arizona Western College.

 All agreements will be processed as follows:

-• Articulation agreements will be received through the Curriculum, Assessment, and Scheduling Office.
+• Articulation agreements will be received through the Centralized Scheduling, Assessment, Curriculum, & Special Projects Department.

-• Articulation agreements will be reviewed by the Director of Curriculum, Assessment, and Scheduling, in conjunction with the Director of Transfer Services and the Director of Guided Pathways.
+• Articulation agreements will be reviewed by the Executive Director of Centralized Scheduling, Assessment, Curriculum, & Special Projects, in conjunction with the Director of Transfer Services and the Director of Guided Pathways.

 • Articulation agreements with program specific pathways are reviewed every year to update which pathways offered by receiving institution.